-In a medical malpractice case, winning a jury verdict is usually not the end of the matter.
+In a medical negligence case, winning a jury verdict is usually not the end of the matter.
 There may be a lengthy appeals process, followed by delays in receiving payment from the negligent doctor or medical provider.
 This is why Florida, like most states, requires payment of post-judgment interest on any damage award.
 For example, if a jury awards a victim $100,000 in damages, but the judgment is not paid until two years later, the victim is entitled to the interest that accrues during that two-year period.
 The interest rate itself is set by Florida law.

 Plaintiff Prevails on Appeal, But Loses on Interest Date